-Last year the Australian government amended the Foreign Fighters Act 2014 to make it illegal for any Australian to fight in Iraq or Syria, even if they're against the Islamic State.
-This hasn't stopped a trickle of incensed young men traveling to the war zone, including Queensland's Reece Harding and Ashley Johnston, who were both killed earlier this year.
+Last year the Australian Government amended the Foreign Fighters Act 2014 making it illegal for any Australian to fight in Iraq or Syria, even if they're against IS.
+This hasn't stopped a trickle of incensed young men traveling to the war zone, including Queensland's Reece Harding and Ashley Johnston who were both killed earlier this year.
 While it's unknown whether these men sought legal advice before leaving, many have.

 Ralph Bleechmore is an Adelaide criminal lawyer who quietly advises Australians on the intricacies of fighting with the Kurdish Army, as well as the the grim practicalities of joining a civil war.
 We spoke to him about the ethical considerations of offering such advice.

-VICE: Can tell us a bit about yourself?
+VICE: Hi Ralph.
+Can tell us a bit about yourself?

-Ralph Bleechmore: Sure.
-I'm a veteran of the Vietnam War and am now a traditional barrister in criminal and international law.
+Ralph: Sure.
+I'm a veteran of the Vietnam War and am now a traditional barrister in Criminal and International Law.
 I've been giving pro bono advice for 35 years to serving war members and veterans.

 And offering pro bono advice is how you got into this position?

-What is the government's position on people wanting to fight the Islamic State?
+What is the Government's position on people wanting to fight IS ?

 Under the Foreign Fighters Act, entering certain foreign countries with the intention of engaging in hostile activities results in life imprisonment.
 The act is aimed at Australians who volunteer to fight for ISIS, but it also captures those who fight against ISIS, with the same penalty.